 When you think of companies that deliver combat aircraft to the United States military, you probably think ‘Lockheed’ and ‘Boeing’ right away.
 Historic companies like Grumman, Curtiss, and McDonnell-Douglas might also spring to mind — but not Cessna.
-However, that company delivered a nifty little counter-insurgency plane.
+However, that company delivered a nifty little counter-insurgency plane: the A-37A Dragonfly.

 Over the years, Cessna delivered some slightly-modified, single-engine planes, like the O-1 Bird Dog, which was used for spotting artillery fire and by forward air controllers.
 The company also delivered the T-37 Tweet, which served a valuable jet trainer for over five decades — but the Tweet proved it could be more than a trainer.

 As the Vietnam War heated up, the United States was looking for a plane to support troops on the ground.
 To fill this need, Cessna converted 39 T-37 Tweets into new A-37As, dubbed “Dragonfly.”
 The converted planes performed so well, the Air Force ordered another 577.
 The National Museum of the United States Air Force notes that 234 of these were sent to South Vietnam.

 The fall of South Vietnam meant that a number of these planes fell into the hands of the Communist regime that ruled Vietnam.
 However, the A-37 was soon acquired by other American allies, and also saw service with Air Force Special Operations Command as well as the Air Force Reserve and Air National Guard.